Young hits runner with 0.9 left to lift Hawks past Knicks

 - Oops!Something went wrong.Please try again later.

+“I've always looked at it that I'm doing something right if I'm affecting them with my play that much that they hate me that much," he said.
+"I'm obviously doing something right and just got to let my play do the talking.”

-NEW YORK (AP) Trae Young made a runner in the lane with 0.9 seconds left to give the Atlanta Hawks a 107-105 victory over the New York Knicks on Sunday night in a thrilling postseason return for both teams.
+Young made a runner in the lane with 0.9 seconds left to give the Atlanta Hawks a 107-105 victory over New York on Sunday night in a thrilling postseason return for both teams.

 Young finished with 32 points, 10 assists and seven rebounds.
 He frustrated the Knicks with his ability to draw fouls and made all nine free throws when he did.

+He looked like Reggie Miller in the 1990s, feeding off a New York crowd — featuring a rowdy Spike Lee, just like those days — that cursed his name repeatedly when he made a shot or drew a foul.

+“He’s small but he’s a tough kid and he’s not afraid,” Hawks coach Nate McMillan said.

-Many in the loud crowd of more than 15,000 jeered Young throughout the night but he got the final word when he drove right through the Knicks' defense and floated in his shot from right of the basket.
+Many in the loud crowd of more than 15,000 jeered Young throughout the night but he got the final word when he drove right through the Knicks' defense and floated in his shot from right of the basket, then put his fingers to his lips to tell the crowd to quiet down.

+“This is a coming-out party for him and he’s ready to do it,” teammate Lou Williams said.

 Bogdan Bogdanovic added 18 points for the Hawks in their first postseason game since 2017.